Stable Subgroups of the Genus Two Handlebody Group: A Model for H2

 Additionally, given a cut system $Z$ on $V_2$, Hamenst\"adt and Hensel define the induced subgraph $\Pnm(Z)$ of $\Pnm$ as the subgraph with vertices corresponding to pants decompositions containing the cut system $Z$.
 They show in \cite[Corollary 5.11]{hamHenDehn} that $\Pnm(Z)$ is a tree, and that for any distinct cut systems $Z\neq Z'$, the subtrees $\Pnm(Z)$ and $\Pnm(Z')$ intersect in at most a single point.

 Let us define a similar subgraph $\Pnm(\alpha)$ of $\Pnm$ as the induced subgraph with vertices corresponding to pants decompositions that contain the non-separating meridian $\alpha$.
 The following lemma regarding $\Pnm(\alpha)$ will be useful in the discussion of parallelism classes of hyperplanes in $\M$.
+It should be noted that a proof of this lemma is also sketched in the proof of \cite[Corollary 5.18]{hamHenDehn}.

 \begin{lemma} Let $\alpha$ a non-separating meridian on $V_2$.
 Then $\Pnm(\alpha)$ is a subtree of $\Pnm$. \end{lemma} \begin{proof} Since $\Pnm$ is a tree, it suffices to show that $\Pnm(\alpha)$ is connected.
 Suppose $X = \{\alpha,\beta_1,\beta_2\}$ and $X' = \{\alpha,\delta_1,\delta_2\}$ are two distinct pants decompositions of non-separating meridians.
 Since the pants decompositions are distinct but contain a common curve $\alpha$, one of the $\beta_i$ must intersect some $\delta_i$.
 Say $\beta_1 \cap (\delta_1\cup\delta_2) \neq \emptyset$.
 Let $Z = \{\alpha,\beta_1\}$, which is a cut system.
 There is a surgery sequence $(Z_i)^n_{i=1}$ starting from $Z_1 = Z$ in the direction $X'$.
 The final cut system $Z_n$ is disjoint from $X'$, and since $X'$ is a pants decomposition, it must be that $Z_n \subset X'$.